xavrb/rust-portfolio-cf-2024/README.md

 # Rust Portfolio Showcase

+## About me
+As a seasoned Agile DevOps/CloudOps Engineer, I specialize in cloud environments, focusing on ensuring system resilience using Kubernetes, Helm 3, Terraform, and monitoring tools like Prometheus and Grafana.
+Fluent in English, Spanish, and advancing in German, I excel not only technically but also in communication and interpersonal abilities.

 Welcome to my Rust portfolio showcase!
 This repository contains several small Rust programs that demonstrate my proficiency in the language.
 Feel free to explore each program below:

 ## Basics